PLANT SALE LOCATION: 5311 Scotts Valley Drive, Scotts Valley, CA (behind Ivy's Porch)

 Green Zebra | Striped | Round, small | 70 | Green with yellow stripes.
 Customer favorite.
 “C” |

 Hawaiian Pineapple | Bi-Color | Beefsteak, large | 85 | Sweet and luscious.
-Yellow, orange, and red blushes make it gorgeous. |
+Yellow, orange, and red blushes.
+Gorgeous! |

-Hippie Zebra | Striped | Beefsteak, medium | 80 | Excellent taste.
-Purple, green, and red striping. |
+Hippie Zebra | Striped | Beefsteak, M | 80 | Excellent taste.
+Purple, green, and red striping.
+"C" |

 Indigo Cherry Drops | Bi-Color | Round, cherry | 70 | Prettiest cherry around!
 Red/purple/yellow.
 Delicious!
 "C" |